 According to a report published by Zion Market Research (Learning Management System Market, 2017), North America leads the way in learning management system adoption due to the growing demand for effective and high-quality education.

-- With LMS technology being widely adopted in North America, its CAGR sits at 4%.
+- With the widespread adoption of LMS technology in North America, its CAGR is 4%.

-- Canvas leads the LMS market share, accounting for 35% of the entire LMS market in North America
+Canvas dominates the LMS market, accounting for 35% of the entire North American LMS market.

-According to a research by Endeavor INSIGHT EdTech (An Overview of Edtech, 2019), the ease of learning online and career prospects are two of the main reasons for Latin America’s growing usage of online educational resources.
+According to a study by Endeavor INSIGHT EdTech, the ease of online learning and career prospects are two of the primary reasons for the increasing use of online educational resources in Latin America.

-- In terms of revenue, Latin America is the fourth largest edtech market.
+- In terms of revenue, Latin America is the fourth largest tech market.

 - In 20 Latin American countries, almost 12 million adults are engaged in some type of online education.